rrwick/Bacsort/README.md

 ## Bacsorting assemblies

 What follows are instructions for refining the species labels for one or more genera of interest.
-The end result will be assemblies organised into genus/species directories.
+The end result will be RefSeq assemblies organised into genus/species directories.
 For example:
 ```
 Moraxella/
   atlantae/